-174 Stopping at or near bicycle crossing lights (except at an intersection)
+174 Stopping on or near a bicycle crossing (except at an intersection)

-- (1) This section applies to a place on a road- - (a) with bicycle crossing lights facing bicycle riders crossing the road; and - (b) with traffic lights facing traffic travelling on the road; and - (c) that is not at an intersection. - (2) A driver must not stop within 10m before the traffic lights nearest to the driver at the place, and 3m after the traffic lights, unless the driver- - (a) stops at a place on a length of road, or in an area, to which a parking control sign applies; and - (b) is permitted to stop at that place under this regulation.
+- (1) This section applies to a bicycle crossing that is not at an intersection. - (2) A driver driving along the road on which the crossing is located must not stop on the crossing, or on the road within 10m before the traffic lights nearest to the driver at the crossing and 3m after the crossing, unless the driver- - (a) stops at a place on a length of road, or in an area, to which a parking control sign applies; and - (b) is permitted to stop at that place under this regulation.